 Ah yes, trail bikes- usually somewhat short in suspension travel, but still quite relaxed, with ever slackening head angles and growing wheelbases, these bikes usually have near-enduro geometry with near-XC pedaling efficiency.
-But within that category of “trail bikes”, we’re seeing some totally different takes on the concept- enter Orbea, who has done something pretty neat with the new Occam.
+But within that category of “trail bikes”, we’re seeing some totally different takes on the concept- enter Orbea, who has done something pretty neat with the new Occam LT.

 Before we dive into this, I want to clarify a few things- I am proudly supported by PNW Components, Industry Nine, Shimano, and of course, Jenson USA.
 Beyond that, I have no additional obligations or current industry affiliations.